AerSafe®

 Easy-to-install, low-cost alternative to expensive OEM nitrogen inerting systems

-Introducing AerSafe, AerSale’s cost-saving solution to meet the FAA’s latest fuel tank flammability mitigation requirements
+Introducing AerSafe, AerSale’s cost-saving solution to meet the FAA's latest fuel quantity indication system and fuel tank flammability mitigation requirements

 AerSafe Development

-(ref: FAA Advisory Circular 120-98A), OEMs offer nitrogen inerting systems for their aircraft; however, these systems are expensive to purchase and maintain.
+(ref: FAA Advisory Circular 120-98A), OEMs offer nitrogen inerting systems for their aircraft; however, these systems are expensive to purchase with lead times ranging from 6-12 months and costly to maintain.
 AerSale recognized the opportunity to develop an engineered solution to comply with FTFR requirements, and we are proud of our engineers and technicians who have successfully brought AerSafe to market as a safe, reliable, and low-cost FTFR means of compliance.
+As the FTFR requirement has largely been complied with, AerSafe has a new calling - helping operators comply with the FQIS ADs.

 Benefits of AerSafe

-Our AerSafe customers have already saved millions by avoiding the purchase of expensive OEM inerting systems to meet current FTFR requirements for their portfolio aircraft, and we invite you to speak with an AerSale representative about how AerSafe can also help save your organization time and money.
+Our AerSafe customers have already saved millions by avoiding the purchase of expensive OEM inerting systems to meet current FQIS and FTFR requirements for their aircraft.

-• Delivered as a complete prefabricated kit for easy installation
+• Delivered as a complete prefabricated kit for efficient installation

 • Can be installed at hangars worldwide